Budgies have a reputation for dying suddenly, and some owners lose several budgies, one after another.

 - Food poisoning

-Infectious diseases may cause your budgie to die suddenly with its eyes open.
+Infectious diseases can cause your budgie to die suddenly with its eyes open.
 This can include any number of viral, bacterial, or parasitic infections.

 In this case, your budgie may show symptoms of illness in the days leading up to its end, including: